puppetlabs/puppetserver/documentation/gems.markdown

 package provider shipped in [`puppetlabs-puppetserver_gem`](https://forge.puppet.com/puppetlabs/puppetserver_gem) module.

+> Note: If you try to load a gem before it's been installed, the agent run will fail with a `LoadError`.

-## Installing Gems for use with development:
+## Installing gems for use with development:

 When running from source, JRuby uses a `GEM_HOME` of `./target/jruby-gems` relative to the current working directory of the process.  `lein gem` should be